Baby hatch

 A baby hatch or baby box is a place where people (typically mothers) can leave babies, usually newborn, anonymously in a safe place to be found and cared for.
 This was common from the Middle Ages to the 18th and 19th centuries, when the device was known as a foundling wheel.
 Foundling wheels were abandoned in the late 19th century, but a modern form, the baby hatch, was reintroduced from 1952 and since 2000 has been adopted in many countries, most notably in Pakistan where there are more than 300.
 They can also be found in Germany (100), the United States (150), Czech Republic (88), Poland (67), Belgium (1) and Japan (2).

 The hatches are usually in hospitals, social centres, or churches, and consist of a door or flap in an outside wall which opens onto a heated or insulated soft bed.
 Sensors in modern beds issue an alert when a baby has been placed in it.
 In Germany, babies are looked after for eight weeks during which the parent can return and claim the child without any legal repercussions.
-If this does not happen, the child is put up for adoption.
+If this does not happen, the child is considered available for adoption.